Horseradish Root Facts: A Useful Plant and a Tasty Sauce

 A Flavorful Plant

 Horseradish is a flowering plant that has an edible root with a very pungent and flavorful taste.
 The grated root is a popular condiment and adds a delicious touch to foods.
 It's generally eaten in small quantities due to its strong taste and its ability to make the eyes water.
 Even small amounts of the root may have health benefits, however.

 Horseradish has been used since ancient times as both a food and a medicine.
 It grows in the wild and as a cultivated plant.
 Grated horseradish root and horseradish sauce are tasty additions to meat, mashed potatoes, vegetables, and even fruit.
-The grated root is mixed with vinegar and salt to make a plain sauce or added to another substance, such as sour cream, to make a creamy sauce.
+The grated root is mixed with vinegar and a little salt (if desired) to make a plain sauce or added to a product such as yogurt or mustard to make a creamy sauce.

 How Did Horseradish Get Its Name?